 Mitochondrial donation may allow women with mitochondrial disease, caused by mutations or errors in their mitochondrial DNA, to have biological children without transmitting the disease to their children.

-The term refers to several specific techniques aimed at ensuring only healthy mitochondria are passed on to an embryo.
+The term mitochondrial donation refers to several specific techniques aimed at ensuring only healthy mitochondria from a donated egg are passed on to an embryo.

-Mitochondrial donation techniques allow reproductive technology specialists to create an embryo which contains the:
+Reproductive technology specialists can use different mitochondrial donation techniques to create an embryo which contains the:

 • nuclear DNA from a woman and a man (the prospective mother and father)

-• mitochondria in an egg donated by another woman (the mitochondrial donor).
+• healthy mitochondria from an egg donated by another woman (the mitochondrial donor).